SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/06_color_swap_effect/index.md

 | :--------------------------------------------------------------: |
 |             **Figure 6-12: The color table texture**              |

-We need to load and pass the the texture to the `colorSwapEffect` shader.
+We need to load and pass the texture to the `colorSwapEffect` shader.

 1. Add a `_colorMap` property to the `GameScene` class to hold a reference for the Color map texture: